-PTH 831 Balance and Vestibular Elective
+PTH 855 Vestibular Elective 2

-This course further prepares students for practice in rehabilitation, specifically in the area of vestibular pathology and other balance disorders.
+This course further prepares students for practice in neurological rehabilitation, specifically in the area of vestibular pathology and other balance disorders.
 Students will build on their fundamental knowledge of vestibular rehabilitation by advancing knowledge into management of the complex BPPV patient, evaluation and treatment of the patient with central vertigo, unilateral and bilateral vestibular hypofunction deficits, and cervicogenic dizziness.
-Students will also advance their knowledge and skills of validated outcome measures and diagnostic testing with computerized dynamic posturography to better diagnose and differentially diagnose balance disorders.
-This course will allow for hands-on experiences with patients in a supervised clinical setting.
-3 semester credits
+Students will also advance their knowledge and skills of validated outcome measures and diagnostic testing with computerized dynamic posturography to better diagnose, manage, and differentially diagnose balance disorders.
+This course will allow for handson experiences with patients in a supervised clinical setting.
+2 semester credits